 This bring us to examine search ranking.
 How is a website’s page – or “document” (as Google refers to it within its patents) – ranked?
 Well, for this interesting subject, Google thought long and hard about it and they developed the Google PageRank®.
 This is on a scale of 1 to 10, the higher the better.
-It measures everything from backlinks (links to your website from an external source) to historical data and quality of content.
+It measures everything from backlinks (links to your website from an external source), to historical data, user interests, and quality of content.

 Relevancy is Crucial